-MORE FLOOD PROTECTION NEEDED
+MORE FLOOD Mitigation NEEDED

 With the District experiencing two major flood events in the last decade, anticipated increases in weather extremes, and increased urbanization, the need for flood mitigation structures within the Papio NRD is more important than ever.
 Nebraska legislators agreed.